p1xlized/Hackathon2024App/README.md

 ```
 ## Installation

-To get started with Your App Name, follow these steps:
+To get started, follow these steps:

 #### Clone the Repository: